Job safety has always been important no matter what form it takes:

 Yet it seems we’re far from hitting target zero when it comes to preventing safety incidents.
 If the National Safety Council of America is to be believed, every seven seconds a worker is injured on the job.
 This equates to 104 million production days lost due to work-related injuries.
 What’s more, installation, maintenance, and repair ranks among the top five occupations with the largest number of workplace safety issues.

 Fast forward to 2020 and with COVID-19 contributing to more stringent safety requirements we’re seeing regulatory standards and government legislation changing weekly, daily, or even hourly.
-The need for succinct job hazard analysis forms has never been more pressing.
-In particular, job safety forms that can be iterated or completely changed at a moment’s notice.
+The need for succinct job hazard and job site analysis forms has never been more pressing.
+In particular, job safety and job site analysis forms that can be iterated or completely changed at a moment’s notice.

 When we talk about safety, it’s not just preventing job hazards, it’s reporting them when an incident occurs.
 Just this past month we’ve seen meat processing plants and enterprising agriculture operations sidelined by COVID-19.
 In most of these instances, initial cases hadn’t been reported which contributed to a full-on health and safety matter.
 Not only was this an internal job safety hazard with huge financial repercussions for the companies involved, but it was also a threat to North America’s food security.
 As such, regulatory bodies are stepping up protocols even more aggressively, with additional requirements being driven across supply chains by customers and end consumers.

 No sector is exempt from regulatory pressures

 The U.S. Department of Labour Occupational Safety and Health Administration, for instance, provides guidance on its website for oil and gas industry workers and employers at increased risk of occupational exposure, recommending that everyone: